If you want a backlink from Forbes, the wrong move is to search for someone selling a "Forbes guest post."

 A Forbes backlink sounds powerful because Forbes is a high-authority publication.
 That does not mean every Forbes link has the same SEO value.

-Many Forbes links, especially in contributed or council-style content, may be marked nofollow.
-You should not assume they pass the same ranking value as a standard editorial link from a smaller site.
+You should not assume Forbes links pass the same ranking value as a standard editorial link from a smaller site that uses dofollow.

 That does not make them useless.
 A Forbes mention can still help with: